-The dot plot is different.
-It is 19 individual forecasts of where each FOMC participant thinks the policy rate should be at year-end, one, two, and three years out, plus the long run.
-The median of those dots is the closest thing markets have to a forward path from the Fed itself, and it shifts every quarter.
+The dot plot is 19 individual forecasts of where each FOMC participant thinks the policy rate should be at year-end, one, two, and three years out, plus the long run.
+The median is the closest thing markets have to a forward path from the Fed itself, and it shifts every quarter.

 When markets react sharply to an FOMC day, it is almost always the dots, not the decision.
 A 25 basis point upward shift in the median 2026 dot reprices the entire front end of the Treasury curve.
 A change in the long-run dot, which moves rarely, reprices everything from mortgage rates to corporate borrowing costs.